 Contract Coordinator Salary

 Earnings for Contract Coordinators in the United States come in at around $18.41 per hour on average.
 Geographic location is the biggest factor affecting pay for this group, followed by tenure.
 Men are in the minority of survey respondents, with female Contract Coordinators making up 74 percent.
 Medical benefits are awarded to most, and a large number earn dental coverage.
 Job satisfaction is reported as high by the vast majority of workers.
-The figures in this rundown are based on the results of PayScale's salary questionnaire.

 Job Description for Contract Coordinator